Tromsø – waiting for the sun

 This article is part of the series “2021-08: Northern Norway”.

 After 2700 km by car we had arrived in Bjørnevatn near Kirkenes.
 From there it would be another 900 km back to Tromsø, my temporary home.
 So Annika and I had decided to use go by ship and use the Hurtigruten for our journey west.
 Last Friday we went on board of the MS Vesterålen, the smallest and oldest ship of the current Hurtigruten fleet.
 I left it to be parked while Annika used the regular gangway.
-The ship departed round 12:30, round 35 hours we arrived in Tromsø.
+The ship departed round 12:30, round 35 hours later we arrived in Tromsø.

 The weather was rainy, chilly, windy and although parts of the upper deck are well protected against wind and rain we often sat there alone.
 While it was quite rainy there were a lot of small holes in the clouds that let the sun peek through.
 Especially the light on the first day was very wonderful.